-Peters Lookout on the road to Mount Cook offers one of those bucket-list road trip photo snaps.
+Peters Lookout on the road to Mount Cook offers one of those bucket-list road trip photo snaps that you have definitely seen on social media.
 On a clear day, views from the lookout and the road reach far out to the incredible Aoraki (Mount Cook).

 The Road to Mount Cook